andybp85/andybp85.github.io/README.md

 and serves the site at [http://localhost:5500/](http://localhost:5500/)

 ## How It Works
 First it compiles the Sass in `src/sass` and jams it all in `/main.css`.
+These go in alpha order, so I just prefixed a number to the ones that matter.

-Then it grabs any non-README markdown file it sees in the top-level dirs and uses `src/template.html` to build an `index.html` file in the same dir by dumping the markdown contents into the `<main>` section of the template, and updating the class on the nav to underline it.
+Then it grabs any non-README markdown file it sees in the top-level dirs and uses `src/template.html` to build an `index.html` file in the same dir by dumping the markdown contents into the `<main>` section of the template.

+There's a trick to the nav: the markdown file must match the text of the link, e.g. `Page.md` will update the link to `Page`.
+It simply adds a class that underlines it.

 Since this is a simple site, that's literally it for the build process, and once it's good locally it's just a git commit-push away from being live.